Shaun Thong: 2020

 Thong returned to Super GT and Super Taikyu Series with X Works Racing and new team Hirix Good Day Racing respectively.
 X Works Racing swapped from Nissan GT-R GT3 to the Audi R8 LMS EVO GT3 and remains on Yokohama Tires for their second season.
 However the season was considered the tougher one due to travel restrictions from the COVID-19 pandemic which cost the Hong Kong outfit to ran the season without their dedicated engineer and mechanics.
 Thong had several teammates throughout the season including 2005 GT300 Champion Kota Sasaki, Takuro Shinohara and Takeshi Kimura due to COVID-19 travel restrictions which led to Alex Au, Thong's planned teammate from Hong Kong being unable to enter Japan due to the closure of the Japanese border after the pandemic.

 Thong is the 2020 Super Taikyu Series overall and ST-X (FIA GT3) champion.
 Thong returned to the championship with new formed Japanese team Hirix Good Day Racing with a 2020 Mercedes AMG GT3 EVO with Daisuke Yamawaki and 2019 2019 GT300 champion Shinichi Takagi.
 Due to COVID the championship had rescheduled the calendar with the Fuji 24 Hours being the season Opener.
 The Hirix Racing crew won their debut race in the Fuji 24 Hours race in addition with Yuki Nemoto joining for the 24 Hours only and replacing Shinichi Takagi later in the season.

 The #888 Hirix Racing AMG GT3 EVO came home as the 2020 Fuji Super Tec 24 Hours winner after completing 528 laps in total.
-Throughout the race the Hirix Racing outfit had a huge fire during on of their routine pitstop, however the car only suffered minor external damage and continued from then.
+Throughout the race the Hirix Racing outfit had a huge fire during one of their routine pitstops, however the car only suffered minor external damage and continued from then.
 The race was red flagged after torrential rain hit the circuit at night with seven hours into the race.
 The race continued after a three hours suspension once standing water was cleared and the track deemed safe to race again by the track marshals and race officials.